Hide

 Robbers are Often Robbed

 Mario finds himself in a wealthy neighborhood.
-There are $N$ homes on a street each with $S_ i$ stars where $i \in [1, N]$.
-He is given $K$ burlap sacks with an infinite capacity to hold stolen stars.
+There are N homes on a street each with Si stars where i[1,N].
+He is given K burlap sacks with an infinite capacity to hold stolen stars.
 He can take as many or as few stars as he’d like from each house.
 However, a star from one home does not get along with a star from another home.
 As a result, stars from different homes can’t be placed in the same knapsack.
 However, Mario can split the stars from the one house across multiple sacks.
 Mario can also leave a sack empty if he deems it necessary.

 Output two numbers representing the maximum stars Mario can rob and the minimum number of stars he must give Bowser.